02 - A Minimal Rust Kernel

 fits.
 Fortunately, Rust allows us to define our own target through a JSON file.

-For example, a JSON file that describes the x86_64-unknown-linux-gnu
+For example, a JSON file that describes the x86_64-unknown-linux-gnu target

 looks like this: